ashokkumarsarmar/HelpshiftUECppDemo/README.md

 # Introduction

 This demo is for folks who want to use Helpshift plugin in a unreal engine project which is written in C++.
-This contains the core Messaging module for the Helpshift plugin which is created in the Helpshift runtime environment.
+This contains the core Messaging module for the Helpshift plugin which is created in the Helpshift runtime environment/ Project Runtime.

 # Project Structure
 <img width="290" alt="Screenshot 2022-01-09 at 11 09 57 PM" src="https://user-images.githubusercontent.com/97083239/148693849-0339e581-fe84-4ffd-8866-29e5a16c3278.png">